 NOPE Sisters Brittany and Johanna Cosgrove are collaborating with HELP Auckland on a Property of ME t-shirt.
 "There was a lot we wanted to say NOPE to - and we found a way to do that - by creating walking billboards of our clothes." explains Johanna.
 "It's time to empower people to understand the ownership they have over their own bodies.
 We want everyone to have complete freedom to make their own choices about relationships and sex," shares Brittany.

 www.nopesisters.com to order 'Property of Me' Tshirts

 #act2HELP is HELP Auckland’ annual fundraising campaign, encouraging people to perform an act to help, raising the awareness of sexual abuse and raise vital funds to help sexual abuse survivors to heal and live life to the full.

 Complete an #act2HELP challenge to help us raise $50,000

 Take Action to help and ask people to donate when you:

 http://everydayhero.co.nz/event/act2HELP to create your own fundraising peer to peer individual or team page

-Colour Me Purple has been postponed Until the 28tjdue to COVID 19 pandemic until October 21st.
+Colour Me Purple is now the 28th October.
 Tickets are still for sale and those bought for April's event will be honoured.

-It will be a fun and entertaining night with The Fan Brigade's very entertaining and sometimes raunchy act; award winning young singer Tayla Alexander; and a charity auction with something for everyone.
+It will be a fun and entertaining night with The Fan Brigade's very entertaining and sometimes raunchy act as well as a charity auction with something for everyone.
 Tasty canapes and refreshments will be provided.

 Wear purple with the craziest 'purple of purple' outfits winning a prize.